Here's our guide to finding and renting a property in Exeter, Exmouth, Budleigh Salterton and the surrounding areas of Devon.

 - the hot water, heating system, pipes, electricity

 - the structure of the building, ie walls, roof

 - any appliances that were included with the property

 If the problem is with one of these items, then either call us or your landlord – depending on which of our services your landlord has opted for, which you will have been told at the beginning of the tenancy.
 Please contact us if you are not sure.

 If the problem is with something else, it will normally be up to you to sort it out, although if it is causing damage or sufferance to the property you should again call us or your landlord.

-All deposits must be protected by one of the Tenancy Deposit Schemes licensed by the government, which
+All deposits must be protected by one of the Government-backed Tenancy Deposit Schemes which

 - provides an independent means of resolving any dispute that may arise between tenant and landlord